 The emphasis area for this position is agronomy, which includes the science of crops, forages, soils, weeds, insects, and pathogens.
 The position involves planning, implementing, and evaluating educational programs.
 Examples of agronomic programs in MU Extension include soil testing, precision agriculture, crop and hay production, pest monitoring, grazing systems, pesticide application, weed management, and disease management.
 The position also involves interacting with the farming community, including agronomic commodity groups, industry representatives, farm families, other university colleagues, and local and statewide elected officials.

-Field Specialist are Extension faculty positions on a 12-month, non-tenure track appointments to the promotable ranks of assistant, associate, or full Extension Professional.
-Rank will be determined at the time of appointment based on qualifications and experience in accordance with the MU Extension faculty standards.
+This position is a 12-month, ranked, non-tenure track appointment at the rank of assistant, associate, or full Extension Professional.
+Rank will be determined at the time of the appointment based on qualifications and experience in accordance with the MU Extension faculty standards.
+This position will hold the working title of Field Specialist in Agronomy.

 As a Field Specialist, your workload distribution at appointment will be 90% Extension Teaching and 10% Traditional Service.